glamsystems/glam/cli/README.md

 Make sure `keypair.json` and `config.json` are available in the root dir of the repo before running docker build.

-⚠️ The produced image will have keypair in it. **NEVER** distribute it or upload to a remote image repository.
+**The produced image will have keypair in it.
+NEVER distribute it or upload to a remote image repository.**

 ```
 docker build -f ./cli/Dockerfile -t glam-cli .